bestia-dev/github_backup_scripts/README.md

 `d:\Dropbox\BestiaDev\github_backup_active\` and
 `d:\Dropbox\BestiaDev\github_backup_archived\`

 This way they got synchronized to my DropBox automatically.
-To be sure I also make a backup of the DropBox folder to my 2 external disks eventually.
+To be sure I also make a backup of the DropBox folder to my 2 external disks regularly.

 ## git-bash scripts